JuanFernandoCastaneda/Delamano/README.md

 * [Lean4](https://github.com/leanprover/lean4): a proof programming language really useful to proove theorems.
 Can be installed with Vscode.
 * [Elan](https://github.com/leanprover/elan): **in case you want to run Lean4 without Vscode**, a tool for managing Lean4 installations.

 Furthermore, you have to build the levels of the platform for it to work.
-You can chose to do it with `npm build_games`, but the same library would be installed in all of the games subfolders.
-To avoid this, you can select which game to build (check how with the definition of the `build_games` command).
+You can chose to do it with `npm build_games`, but the same library would be installed in all of the games subfolders (it will be solved in a future release).
+To avoid this, you can select which game to build.
+Check how with the definition of the `build_games` command.

 Once build, simply run `npm start` to run the development version of the site, and play with it.